Buying a Liquor Store – Key Issues You Need to Know

 Inventory

 Liquor stores are typically priced at a business value plus inventory.
-While You should make sure that the total price fits within your budget.
+While you should make sure that the total price fits within your budget.

 Location